FIT-Dev-Team/lbec-flaskdata/README.md

-The Development of this Web App is now on hold due to changes in the formulas & development of standardization of formulas.
+The Development of this Web App is now on hold due to changes in the formulas & FIT standardization.

 This is a simple flask web app being hosted for free on render.com